gmac/schema-stitching-handbook/versioning-schema-releases/README.md

 }
 ```

-Now commit those changes to a release candidate:
+Now commit those changes to a release branch:

 ```graphql
 mutation {